 India’s most prestigious Tennis tournament was inaugurated in 1996 in New Delhi as the McDowell Open.
-The tournament was subsequently moved to Chennai the next year, a city that was home to the same for the next two decades, under a variety of banners namely Gold Flake Open (1997-2001), Tata Open (2002-2004), The Chennai Open (2005-2009) and Aircel Chennai Open (2010-2017).
+The tournament was subsequently moved to Chennai the next year, a city that was home to the same for the next two decades, under a variety of banners, namely Gold Flake Open (1997-2001), Tata Open (2002-2004), The Chennai Open (2005-2009) and Aircel Chennai Open (2010-2017).
 In 2018, the tournament moved its base to Pune, where the inaugural edition of Tata Open Maharashtra was held.

-Over the past two decades of the tournament, we have seen a variety of top players grace the event.
-Pat Rafter, Boris Becker, Guillermo Canas, Carlos Moya, Paradon Srichapan, Rafael Nadal, Mikhail Youzhny, Marin Cilic and Stan Wawrinka to name a few.
-Apart from that, the tournament has been a regular fixture for the Indian stalwarts such as Leander Paes, Mahesh Bhupathi and more recently Divij Sharan, Prajnesh Gunneswaran and Purav Raja.
+Over the past two decades of the tournament, we have seen a variety of world-class players grace the event.
+Pat Rafter, Boris Becker, Guillermo Canas, Carlos Moya, Paradon Srichapan, Rafael Nadal, Mikhail Youzhny, Yevgeny Kafelnikov, Richard Krajicek, Marin Cilic and Stan Wawrinka to name a few.
+Apart from that, the tournament has been a regular fixture for Indian stalwarts such as Leander Paes, Mahesh Bhupathi, Rohan Bopanna, and more recently Divij Sharan, Prajnesh Gunneswaran and Purav Raja.

 The first edition of Tata Open Maharashtra was a massive success with Gilles Simon taking the Singles title while the Dutch duo of Matwe Middelkoop & Robin Hasse won the Doubles title.
 The 2019 edition saw the top-seeded Kevin Anderson edge past his Croatian opponent Ivo Karlovic in the tallest-ever ATP Tour Final in the open era to lift the trophy.
 The Indian duo of Rohan Bopanna & Divij Sharan clinched the Doubles title.